-For many organizations, especially in the social infrastructure industries, it’s important to look at return on investment in broader terms rather than purely financial.
+For many organisations, especially in the social infrastructure industries, it’s important to look at return on investment in broader terms rather than purely financial.
 While the dollars saved or earned by an initiative remain crucial, other non-financial values such as social, community, cultural or environmental benefits need to also be factored in.

 For ROI on asset management software in community housing for example, the focus is how the system supports them to manage risks better and provide a better level of service to the community or customers rather than the financial returns.
-Organizations can use this broader sense of return in terms of impact on its stakeholders, improved performance and of course financial gains, typically in the form of reduced costs or doing more effective projects for the same expenditure.
+Organisations can use this broader sense of return in terms of impact on its stakeholders, improved performance and of course financial gains, typically in the form of reduced costs or doing more effective projects for the same expenditure.

 With this grain of salt deposited, what should you consider to gauge whether your asset management software is delivering value?